NicoleJurjew/STIR/README.md

+dsfgsgfsdfg sd
-# STIR: Software for Tomographic Image Reconstruction.
+f# STIR: Software for Tomographic Image Reconstruction.

 STIR is Open Source software for use in tomographic imaging.
 Its aim is to provide a Multi-Platform Object-Oriented framework for all data